 Gifted, Memorial and Commemorative Trees

 Today, as you walk the grounds, Olmsted's original design is evident all around.
 However, you may notice a few additions of some exotic trees from across the world.
 These trees have been introduced over time as gifts, such as the cherry trees given by Japan in 1912, and as memorial or commemorative trees.
-A few trees of note:
+These special trees serve as a vehicle for experiencing a bit of American history.
+Below is a sample of these types of trees.

 Additional special trees can be found via the map below.